-The Deadbolt 2S is, it's fair to say, absolutely gorgeous, with a super-slim front panel on the outside of the door and a rather heftier (but not unattractive) locking box on the back.
+The Deadbolt 2S is absolutely gorgeous, with a super-slim front panel on the outside of the door and a rather heftier (but not unattractive) locking box on the back.
 The light-up PIN panel disappears when not in use, only illuminating when a palm is pressed on it; there are confirmatory beeps when numbers are pressed and codes correctly (or incorrectly) entered.

 Through the front panel you can gain access via a PIN code, a Bluetooth key, or even (once you've pulled off the circular cover) a traditional key in case of emergency, the latter of which uses a tough-to-pick four-sided dimple lock for extra security.
 There's a sensor included, which detects a simple stick-on magnetic module on the door frame to automatically lock the deadbolt when your door is shut.
 That's very neat, and the timing of it can be customised in-app.

-About the Igloohome app, then: it is excellent.
+About the Igloohome app: it's excellent.
 It's particularly well presented, making management of PIN codes for limited or permanent access a breeze, and you can use it to generate Bluetooth keys and send them on even when you're out of range of the unit itself.
 That's management gold, and easy enough for even first-timers to use.
 Igloohome's Airbnb integration is an extra bonus, enabling you to line up keys for all of your forthcoming bookings automatically.

 If you're looking to add a smart lock to an existing door, this is the best smart lock.
 It looks great and we found it to work flawlessly; we can't think of a better option whether you're administering it from near or far.